-- b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - TGP must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation; - ii) TGP must have hydrostatically tested73 a special permit segment and extension in accordance with Condition 1 Maximum Allowable Operating Pressure, as applicable; and - iii) TGP must complete all required special permit conditions, except Condition 17(b) above, for each special permit segment extension within two (2) years of the Class 1 to Class 3 location change, unless specified otherwise. - c) TGP must apply all the special permit conditions and limitations included herein to all future special permit segment extensions.
+- iii) Any request for a special permit segment extension does not become effective until TGP receives a "no objection" response from the Director, PHMSA Engineering and Research Division. - b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - TGP must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation; - ii) TGP must have hydrostatically tested74 a special permit segment and extension in accordance with Condition 1 Maximum Allowable Operating Pressure, as applicable; and - iii) TGP must complete all required special permit conditions, except Condition 17(b) above, for the special permit segment extension within two (2) years of the Class 1 to Class 3 location change, unless specified otherwise. - c) TGP must apply all the special permit conditions and limitations included herein to all future special permit segment extensions.